csvance/armchair-expert/README.md

 - python 3.6+
 - keras (Tensorflow backend)
 - spaCy 2.0.0+
-- spaymoji
+- spacymoji
 - numpy
 - tweepy
-- discord
+- discord.py
 - sqlalchemy

 ## Setup & Training
 - Make sure you have the spacy 'en' dataset downloaded: 'python -m spacy download en'
 - I would suggest import some data for training before starting the bot.
 Here is one example: https://github.com/csvance/armchair-expert/blob/master/scripts/import_text_file.py
 - Every time the bot starts it will train on all new data it acquired since it started up last

 # Connectors